During the 2018 interview with BFBS, Allan Wilmot described in frank and honest terms the racism he sometimes encountered.

 Allan took the opportunity to come back England at a time when Britain was desperate for help to rebuild the country after the devastation caused by the war.

-He said he was disappointed to discover the mood had changed.
+He said he was disappointed, however, to discover the mood had changed.

-"You helped us in the war, the war's over, what have you come back for."
+"You helped us in the war, the war's over, what have you come back for," he says, remembering his experience of the general mood in post-war Britain.

-Allan has become a leading member of the West Indian Ex-Service Association, where he has been highlighting the contributions made by black servicemen and women during the Second World War.
+Allan has become a leading member of the West Indian Ex-Services Association, where he has been highlighting the contributions made by black servicemen and women during the Second World War.

-"It is beyond doubt the help that we gave"
+"It is beyond doubt the help that we gave," he said.